-life is hard and you have to be tough
+life is hard and you have to be tough: inside a countryside reformatory for polish young offenders

-Polish photographer Zuza Krajewska spent four months visiting and documenting the boys of Studzieniec, a remote detention centre for young offenders in the Polish countryside.
+Polish photographer Zuza Krajewska spent four months visiting and documenting the boys of Studzieniec, a remote detention center for young offenders in Poland's countryside.

 "My boyfriend showed me this place.
 I remember that I was heavily pregnant at the time," Zuza Krajewska explains.
 "We were driving through the woods.
 There is a big sign that says Ministry of Justice Reformatory.
 It's gives the impression of some kind of lurking evil."

-Since January, and after giving birth, she's been visiting the reformatory and the 42 boys who live there, with her assistant Borys.
+Since January, and after giving birth, she and her assistant Borys have been visiting the reformatory and the 42 boys who live there.
 Most of the occupants are in the institution for robberies and muggings.
 She spends her time with them, talking and taking photographs.
-"At the beginning I thought it would be a one-week project, but after I started taking photos I realised it's not that kind of story, I can't just go away like that.
+"At the beginning I thought it would be a one-week project, but after I started taking photos I realized it's not that kind of story, I can't just go away like that.
 I was enthralled by them, so I gave myself a year," Zuza says.
-Now four months into the project, she feels enthused with a sense of purpose, she's determined to tell the stories of the boys and the lives they live.
+Now four months into the project, she feels enthused with a sense of purpose; she's determined to tell the stories of the boys and the lives they live.

 Do you remember the first time you met the boys?
 How did they respond to you?